vasturiano/d3-force-registry/README.md

 # d3-force-registry
 A curated compilation of plugins and all-things related to [d3-force](https://github.com/d3/d3-force).

+Please get in touch for any additions/corrections to this list.
+And as always, use the force!

 ## Force Plugins

 | Plugin | Description | Code | Examples |